Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 There is an important stream of research on potential privacy attacks to behavioral data focusing on \textbf{attribute inferences}~\cite{bales2016gender, inoue2020gender, Frank2013, buriro2016age}, or dealing with user de-identification (i.e., trying to identify a person by their behavioral data)~\cite{ye2021deep, el2011systematic, dwork2017exposed, henriksen2016re}.
 Dantcheva et al. \cite{dantcheva2015else} provide an extensive overview of which sensitive attributes, so called soft biometrics (gender, age, ethnicity, weight, etc.), can be inferred from primary biometrics extracted from image and video data.
 This survey highlights that protecting privacy of inferred attributes is an open research challenge.

-While the current literature on behavioral data underscores the need for privacy defences, work on this area is still emerging and scattered but no comprehensive view of the problem, existing solutions, and challenges has been carried out yet.
-Ribaric et al. \cite{ribaric_-identification_2016} review techniques to protect user's visual and multimedia data from attribute inferences and re-identification~\cite{ribaric_-identification_2016}.
-Though they include a section on behavioral data protection, it only covers a limited number of traits (voice, gait, and gesture) and anonymization techniques that apply when these data has been captured as video, audio, or images, but no other sensors are considered.
+While the current literature on behavioral data underscores the need for privacy defences, work on this area is still emerging and scattered.
+So far no comprehensive view of the problem, existing solutions, and challenges has been carried out yet.
+Ribaric et al. \cite{ribaric_-identification_2016} review techniques to protect user's visual and multimedia data from attribute inferences and re-identification.
+Though they include a section on behavioral data protection, it only covers a limited number of traits (voice, gait, and gesture) and anonymization techniques that apply when these data have been captured as video, audio, or images.
+No other sensors are considered.
 Also closely related, Nhat Tran et al. \cite{tran2021biometrics} survey biometric template protection techniques, but they do it generally without entering in details of the anonymization needs of behavioral biometrics.
-In our article, we go beyond the state of the art by systematically reviewing research works on behavioral data anonymization techniques, examining a comprehensive set of traditional and modern types of behavioral traits for which solutions have been proposed, and considering different types of recording sensors and use-cases.
-We categorize and compare existing techniques, analyze their associated evaluation approaches and results, and present a summary of challenges pointing at research directions that need attention in future work.
+Meden et al.~\cite{9481149} survey PETs which are applied to faces looking at different aspects like the privacy guarantees they give and what of conceptual approaches are chosen.
+Shopon et al.~\cite{jcp1030024} look at the wider variety of biometric traits including gait and writing style.
+Their taxonomy focuses on whether the anonymizations hide both identity and attributes of the person or retain some soft biometric features.